Private DNS

 When you deploy, Siovos creates DNS entries for each enabled service:

-View Configuration#
+View configuration#

 - Go to My Infrastructures

-- Click on your infrastructure
+- Click on the infrastructure of your choice

 - Open the DNS tab